 - Should I exercise while on a low-calorie diet?

-- Are there prescription appetite suppressants that would help me stick to a low-calorie diet?
+- Are there any medicines or supplements that would help me stick to a low-calorie diet?

 Copyright © American Academy of Family Physicians